isotopp/isotopp.github.io/_posts/2020-10-22-safe-biking-its-not-the-right-of-way-thats-wrong.md

 ![](/uploads/2020/10/bike-troll.jpg)

-*Der Isotopp wohnt doch in Holland.
+*Der @isotopp wohnt doch in Holland.
 Wo sind denn bei euch die Vorfahrtsregeln anders und könnte man da was sinnvoll für .de übernehmen? -- @isotopp is living in the Netherlands.
 So how is the right of way different and how could .de learn from this?*

 Biking in the Netherlands does not suck, and that is not because of any specific traffic rules being any different, but because traffic is fundamentally different, and that somehow escalated.